 One last shot from Dun Aonghasa, again looking west.
 The Aran Islands really are an incredible place.

 That finishes our visit to the Aran Islands (minus riding against the wind back to port, not nearly as much fun as riding with the wind to Dun Aonghasa was), finishes our day trips from Galway, and also finishes our Galway trip.
-But there’s still lots more to explore in this country, up next: Limerick and Kerry counties!
+But there’s still lots more to explore in this country, up next: Limerick, Dingle, and the Ring of Kerry!